The Human Voice as a Sensor-Based Electronic Live Instrument

 Technically, the potential for further development of my voice interfaces lies in the progress of AI-based voice synthesis.

-As a live instrument, the sensor-based voice continually opens up new fields of development and musical scope for me.
+As a live instrument, the sensor-based voice continues to open new fields of musical exploration for me.

 Ulla Rauter